NCAR/esds/posts/dask-summit-takeaway.md

   - Key idea - **_there are more smart people outside of your organization than inside your organization_**
   - If you try to do everything, it will inevitably fail - need to make it more simple
   - Unlock the community - entrain users, become contributors
+- At some point, it transitions to where you ["give away your legos"](https://review.firstround.com/give-away-your-legos-and-other-commandments-for-scaling-startups)
 - **_Provide scope and build people_**
   - Move towards "grassroots" not so much top down